Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

   - Once a piece has been placed and can no longer move, make sure to check if any lines need to be cleared and spawn another piece.
 - Make sure to update the board based on the user input and then render those changes.

-**For this part, please use the helper methods that are provided or the ones you've already implemented to complete this portion of the lab.**
+**For this part, please use the helper methods that are provided and/or the ones you've already implemented to complete this portion of the lab.**

 {% include alert.html type="task" content="